aerogear/offix/docs/offix/ref-cache.md

 ### Multiple Subscriptions

-`offix-cache` also provides the ability to automatically call `subscribeToMore` on your `ObservableQuery`.
+`offix-cache` also provides the ability to automatically call `subscribeToUpdates` on your `ObservableQuery`.
 This can be useful in a situation where you may have multiple subscriptions which can affect one single query.
-For example, if you have a `TaskAdded`, `TaskDeleted` and a `TaskUpdated` subscription you would need three separate `subscribeToMore` function calls.
+For example, if you have a `TaskAdded`, `TaskDeleted` and a `TaskUpdated` subscription you would need three separate `subscribeToUpdates` function calls.
 This can become tedious as your number of subscriptions grow.
-To combat this, we can use the `subscribeToMoreHelper` function from offix-cache to automatically handle this for us by passing it an array of subscriptions and their corresponding queries which need to be updated.
+To combat this, we can use the `subscribeToUpdatesHelper` function from offix-cache to automatically handle this for us by passing it an array of subscriptions and their corresponding queries which need to be updated.

 ```javascript
 const { CacheOperation } = require('offix-cache');